ekkis/js-prototypes/README.md

    Extracts an item from an array of objects by specifying the key and value sought.
 When multiple items match only the first found is returned

+   ### contains val

+   Returns a boolena indicating whether the passed value exists within the array.
+Please note the method works only for scalar values, not objects

 ## Objects